henry-jackson/grpc-calculator-server/README.md

 # grpc-calculator-server
-> implements a basic gRPC unary API server that sums two numbers for clients
+> implements a basic gRPC API server that has unary, server streaming, client
+> streaming, and bidirectional streaming methods along with sample client side
+> code.

 ## How to Run
 > Assumes you have already installed protoc, grpc-go, the Go language, etc. See [this